 Be sure to plan your ads and ad copy in time for the holiday shopping season.
 Otherwise, your approach will likely be rough-and-ready, stunting your creativity.

 You might need to up your budget for the holiday ecommerce season.
 On Google Ads, bid prices can easily increase for certain keywords.

 Just like with social media, you want to get more active through email during the holiday shopping season.
 If you have a huge email list filled with previous buyers and leads, start communicating with them as soon as possible.

-Remind them that they can buy their Christmas presents now without waiting in long lines or fighting to find a spot in the parking lot.
+Remind them that they can buy their holiday gifts now without waiting in long lines or fighting to find a spot in the parking lot.

 Always include deadlines in your promotional emails to increase urgency.